DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 The `ibm-odm-metering` chart deploys a single container with the ODM consumption metering service.

-Once an  `ibm-odm-metering` Hinstance is running, the endpoint url can be reference in an ODM deployment throw the parameter `customization.meteringServerUrl`
+Once an  `ibm-odm-metering` instance is running, the endpoint url can be reference in an ODM deployment throw the parameter `customization.meteringServerUrl`

 ## Prerequisites